GoogleSQL for Bigtable overview

 This document provides an overview of GoogleSQL for Bigtable.
 It provides examples of SQL queries that you can use with Bigtable and describes how they relate to a Bigtable table schema.
 Before you read this document, you should be familiar with the Bigtable storage model and schema design concepts.

 You can create and run queries in Bigtable Studio in the Google Cloud console, or you can run them programmatically using the Bigtable client library for Java.
-For more information, see Use SQL with the Bigtable client library for Java.
+For more information, see Use SQL with a Bigtable client library.

 Use cases